This blog entry is about what we use online and why we use it.

 (Of course, there is an individual behind our Facebook page too).

-A good way to remember the difference between a Facebook page and a Facebook group is to think of how you already use the categories of “group” and “page” already: Facebook groups are where groups of people can get together online to chat with each other, and share images, videos, and links, whereas a Facebook page is a page to read, share, and make comments on.
+A good way to remember the difference between a Facebook page and a Facebook group is to think of how you already use the categories of “group” and “page” already: Facebook groups are where groups of people get together to chat, whereas a Facebook page is a page to read, share, and make comments on.

 Some Facebook groups are public and anyone can see what is posted in them, but our Facebook group is private to Hive WI members.